Basic Approach to Corporate Governance

 Representative Director, Executive Vice President

-Overseeing Corporate Research & Development Div., Advanced Materials Research Laboratory, Bio & Science Research Laboratory, Corporate Production Management & Engineering Div. and Optical Circuit Business Development Dept. In charge of Corporate Engineering Center.
+Overseeing Corporate Research & Development Div., Advanced Materials Research Laboratory, Bio & Science Research Laboratory, Corporate Production Management & Engineering Div., Corporate Engineering Center and Optical Circuit Business Development Dept.

 - Apr 1982